Joseph P. Kennedy Jr.

 Joseph Patrick Kennedy Jr. (July 25, 1915 – August 12, 1944) was an American naval aviator who was a lieutenant in the U.S. Navy.
-He was a member of the Kennedy family and the eldest of the nine children born to Joseph P. Kennedy Sr. and Rose Fitzgerald Kennedy.
+He was a member of the Kennedy family and the oldest of the nine children born to Joseph P. Kennedy Sr. and Rose Fitzgerald Kennedy.
 During World War II, Kennedy was killed in action while serving as a land-based patrol bomber pilot, and posthumously awarded the Navy Cross.

 Kennedy's father had aspirations for him to become President of the United States.
 Kennedy was a delegate to the 1940 Democratic National Convention and planned to run for a seat in the U.S. House of Representatives after his military service as the first stepping stone on the path to the presidency.
-Kennedy's death while participating in Operation Aphrodite in 1944 caused his father to transfer his aspirations to his next-oldest son, John F. Kennedy, who followed the path first planned for his older brother by advancing from the House to the U.S. Senate and then to the presidency.
+Kennedy's death while participating in Operation Aphrodite in August 1944 caused his father to transfer his aspirations to his next-oldest son, John F. Kennedy, who followed the path first planned for his older brother by advancing from the House to the U.S. Senate and then to the presidency.

 Early life and education

-Kennedy was born on July 25, 1915, at a summer rental cottage on Nantasket Beach in Hull, Massachusetts.
+Joseph Patrick Kennedy, Jr. was born on July 25, 1915, at a summer rental cottage on Nantasket Beach in Hull, Massachusetts.
 He first attended the Dexter School in Brookline, Massachusetts, with his brother John.
 In 1933, Kennedy graduated from Choate, a preparatory boarding school in Wallingford, Connecticut.
-After high school, Kennedy spent a year studying under the tutelage of Harold Laski at the London School of Economics.
-He then entered Harvard College, from which he graduated in 1938 with a Bachelor of Arts degree.
-Kennedy participated in football, rugby, and crew and served on the student council.
-After college, Kennedy enrolled at Harvard Law School, but he interrupted his studies to enlist in the Navy.
+After high school, he spent a year studying under the tutelage of Harold Laski at the London School of Economics.
+Kennedy then entered Harvard College, graduating in 1938 with a Bachelor of Arts degree.
+He participated in football, rugby, and crew and served on the student council.
+After college, Kennedy enrolled at Harvard Law School, but interrupted his studies to enlist in the Navy.
 Kennedy had dated Athalia Ponsell, who was murdered in 1974, and there were rumors of an engagement between them until his death.